OCT-FPGA/P4OpenNIC_Public/P4OpenNIC-Examples/README.md

 Step 1: Set up the enviorments for Vivado by: `source /tools/Xilinx/Vitis/2021.2/settings64.sh`

+Step 2:
+User can use either JTAG programming or PCIe programming.

+For PCIe programming (on OCT nodes): we utilize Xilinx xbflash2 tool to program the FPGA.
+`sudo xbflash2 program --spi --image <path to the mcs> -d 3b:00.0 --bar 2`

-Step 2: User can choose to use the `util/program_config_mem.tcl` tcl file to program their FPGA by running:
+For JTAG programming: User can choose to use the `util/program_config_mem.tcl` tcl file to program their FPGA by running:

 `vivado -mode batch -source <path to the tcl/program_config_mem.tcl> -tclargs <path to the mcs>`.